pbek/QOwnNotes/webpage/src/fr/faq/references.md

-# Où puis-je trouver ce que d'autres personnes ont dit à propos de QOwnNotes?
+# Where can I find what other people said about QOwnNotes?

 Ce que d'autres personnes ont dit à propos de QOwnNotes…